iA Presenter uses Markdown syntax to format documents. If you know iA Writer, the majority of the concepts explained here will be familiar to you.

 Second paragraph.

-By default, iA Presenter keeps normal paragraphs as notes in your presentation.
-When you indent paragraphs in Editor, they will be instead be shown on your slides.
+By default, iA Presenter keeps normal paragraphs as spoken text in your presentation.
+When you indent paragraphs in the Editor, they appear on your slides instead.

 You can allow a single return to start a new paragraph in Markdown settings.
-However, this behavior is incompatible with other websites and apps that use Markdown and is available mainly for compatibility with older versions of iA Writer.
+However, this behavior is incompatible with other websites and apps that use Markdown and is available mainly to make it compatibile with older versions of iA Writer.
 We recommend always separating paragraphs with a blank line.

 To insert a line break within a paragraph, write two spaces or a backslash \